Handling Buttons and Links

 y += self.scroll

 More generally, handling events like clicks involves reversing the usual rendering pipeline.
-Normally, rendering goes from elements to layout objects to page coordinates to screen coordinates; click handling goes backwards, starting with screen coordinates, then converting to page coordinates, and so on.
+Normally, rendering goes from elements to layout objects to page coordinates to screen coordinates; click handling goes backward, starting with screen coordinates, then converting to page coordinates, and so on.
 The correspondence isn’t perfectly reversed in practiceThough see some exercises in this chapter and future ones on making it a closer match. but it’s a worthwhile analogy.

 # ...